Drywall removal goes quickly.

 LVL beams are heavier than standard lumber.
 Get help lifting them.

-The first step is to determine whether the wall you're tearing out is a “bearing” wall or a simple “partition” wall.
-A bearing wall carries weight from floors and/or roof above, while a partition wall merely separates two rooms.
-When you remove a bearing wall, you have to add a beam to carry the weight the wall supported (see Figure A, with accompanying details, in Additional Information, below).
-A partition wall can simply be torn out with no worries about temporary support walls or beams, but you'll still have to go through the same repair work afterward as you would with a bearing wall.
+The first step is to determine whether the wall you’re tearing out is a “load bearing” wall or a simple “partition” wall.
+A load bearing wall carries weight from floors and/or roof above, while a partition wall merely separates two rooms.
+When you remove a load bearing wall, you have to add a beam to carry the weight the wall supported (see Figure A, with accompanying details, in Additional Information, below).
+A partition wall can simply be torn out with no worries about temporary support walls or beams, but you’ll still have to go through the same repair work afterward as you would with a bearing wall.

-To tell if a wall is bearing, first check the joist direction with a stud finder.
-A bearing wall almost always has ceiling or floor framing (joists; Photo 3) running perpendicular to it.
-If you're unsure, ask a building contractor or your local building inspector for advice.
-If it's a bearing wall, the inspector may help size the beam or recommend that you have a structural engineer or architect size it.
-The inspector will check the size, issue a permit and check your work when you're finished framing (before you start any drywall or finish work).
+To tell if a wall is load bearing, first check the joist direction with a stud finder.
+A load bearing wall almost always has ceiling or floor framing (joists; Photo 3) running perpendicular to it.
+If you’re unsure, ask a building contractor or your local building inspector for advice.
+If it’s a load bearing wall, the inspector may help size the beam or recommend that you have a structural engineer or architect size it.
+The inspector will check the size, issue a permit and check your work when you’re finished framing (before you start any drywall or finish work).
 Sometimes a full-service lumberyard will size the beam and sell it to you.
 In rare cases, you may be required to enlarge existing footings beneath the support columns as well to handle the additional load.
 That can get costly!

 Know what’s in the wall.
 In most cases, electrical boxes and switches can be moved or rerouted relatively easily.
 But plumbing pipes and heat ducts inside the wall are cause for concern.
 If that’s the case, contact a plumber and/or heating contractor to find out exactly what’s involved in eliminating or moving pipes or ductwork before you start tearing out drywall.
 Apply for an electrical permit if you have to move electrical boxes or cables.